ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~

 When a CA receives a new-registration request containing an
+"external-account-binding" field, it must decide whether or not to verify the
+binding.
+If the CA does not verify the binding, then it MUST NOT reflect the
+"external-account-binding" field in the resulting account object (if any).
+To
-"external-account-binding" field, it MUST perform the following steps:
+verify the account binding, the CA MUST take the following steps:

 1. Verify that the value of the field is a well-formed JWS
 2. Verify that the JWS protected meets the above criteria